IBM z/OS Connector 2.0.0.0

 There are two different ways to provide the JCL code to run:

-4. Example (Fully Qualified Dataset): Prefix with //, then enclose the fully qualified dataset in single quotes. //'USER.TEST.JOBS(TESTJOB)'
+, then enclose the fully qualified dataset in single quotes.//'USER.TEST.JOBS(TESTJOB)'

 //JDOECPY JOB (JDOE),'COPY JOB',CLASS=L,MSGCLASS=X